Who are the best people to talk to at The Vineyard about my child’s difficulties with learning/ Special Educational Needs or disability?

 - All year groups are provided with an SEND pupil information file, ensuring that all adults are aware of key children and their needs.

-- The AHT Children and Families will attend the Primary Transition Day and complete early transfer records where necessary in order to share information on children with SEND with the new SENCO.
+- The AHT: Inclusion will either attend the Primary Transition Day or liaise directly with receiving schools and complete early transfer records where necessary in order to share information on children with SEND with the new SENCO.